lilithmod/docs/docs/setup/macos.md

 ## Second, Grant [Read and Execute][chmod] Permission to Lilith

-- Copy the script (below) to your clipboard, upon doing this go back to the Terminal wnidow you have just opened and paste the command, upon pasting the command in terminal press "enter" or "return" on your keyboard.
+- Copy the script (below) to your clipboard, upon doing this go back to the Terminal window you have just opened and paste the command, upon pasting the command in terminal press "enter" or "return" on your keyboard.

 ```bash
 #!/bin/bash